botanicastudios/imagor-alt/dev_docs/prefilter_prd.md

 1. Parse the URL and detect prefilters
 2. Determine the optimal chain of prefilters to apply
-3. For each step, check if it exists in prefilterStorage
+3. For each step, check if prefilterStorage is configured:
+   - If configured, check if the prefiltered version exists in prefilterStorage
-4. If found, load it and continue processing
+   - If found, load it and continue processing
-5. If not found, apply the prefilter, save to prefilterStorage, and continue
+   - If not found, apply the prefilter, save to prefilterStorage, and continue
+   - If prefilterStorage is not configured, apply the prefilter without loading or saving, and continue

 #### Prefilter Storage Logic